 – Take to the water from your rainforest lodge

-Head out on motorised canoes and let the animal spotting competitiveness begin!
+Head out on motorised canoes and let the animal-spotting competitiveness begin!
 By day, the twitches in the trees and the flash of colour in the skies reveal leaping spider monkeys and pairs of macaws.
 By night you will be amazed how many eyes glint back at your torchlight.
-Your specialised guide will then teach you the art of piranha fishing so you can try your hand (excuse the pun) at catching supper.
+Your specialised guide will then teach you the art of piranha fishing so you can catch your own supper.

 Possibly the most unique way to explore the Amazon is by cruising the waters during the day and sleeping on your river cruise boat at night.
-A brilliant way to get further afield and experience different parts of the jungle in one trip.
-With opportunities to go ashore and trek through the forest, and visit local villages, this has to be an appealing way to experience the wildlife of Brazil with children.
+Get further afield and experience different parts of the jungle in one trip.
+With opportunities to go ashore and trek through the forest to visit local villages, this is a luxuriously exciting means of experiencing the Amazon with kids.

 – Meet the locals